daily-coder/stats/README.md

 - [React-router](https://reactrouter.com) - A lightweight, fully-featured routing library for the React JavaScript library.
 - [React-testing-library](https://testing-library.com) - Simple and complete testing utilities that encourage good testing practices.
 - [TailwindCSS](https://tailwindcss.com) - A utility first framework.
+- [TypeScript](https://www.typescriptlang.org/) - A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

 <br />